Common Reasons For Divorce

 It is as well important for individuals to look out for warning signs of an abusive relationship before it gets out of hand.

 Lies about financial issues during and before the time of marriage can as well lead to divorce.
-If one party makes purchases in secret or they hide debts that are then reveled after marriage it can cause disputes.
+If one party makes purchases in secret or hides debts that are then revealed after marriage it can cause disputes.
 Not consulting your spouse when you want to make a big purchase can be seen as deception and can lead to huge disagreement.
 Frequently talking about your finances and financial goals before and after marriage can help build a healthy relationship.

 Marriage is meant to last a lifetime and most couples going into marriage planning to have a successful marriage until issues come up in the marriage.
 If after couples therapy or marriage counseling you have decided to go your separate ways, our knowledgeable divorce lawyers in El Paso County can review your situation and help advise you on the best route to take for divorce.
 Whether you choose the collaborative divorce process or the litigation process our divorce lawyer will help walk you through the process.
 Contact Brighter Day℠ to schedule your initial consultation with our experienced divorce law team.